IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 The example above was pretty simple, yet working.
 To enable you achieve full customization and more granular control over pagination, we suggest that you use the `igx-paginator` - a standalone paginator component, that already exposes all inputs/outputs that you may need.
 Just continue reading below.

-## Reusable Paginator Component in Angular
+## IgxPaginator component
+### Usage
 The `igx-paginator` was introduced with 8.1.0 version as a standalone component and exposes all inputs/outputs needed to effectively slice your data to pages with a precise control over when and how to do it.
 This also makes it super easy to implement remote paging scenarios.

-The `igx-paginator` is what the `grid` uses internally for pagination, but this section will demonstrate how to use it as a separate component, in order to fully benefit from its capabilities.
+The `igx-paginator` is what the `igx-grid` uses internally for pagination, but this section will demonstrate how to use it as a separate component, in order to fully benefit from its capabilities.

-### Usage
 The `igx-paginator` exposes a rich [API](paging.md#api) to enable granular control and customization of the component behavior.
 Let's see it in action!
 The example below demonstrates how the `igx-paginator` component is used along with the `igx-grid` component in the example below, but it may be used with any other component in case paging functionality is needed.

 ```html